-In connection with Angela L. Carter's 2017 Blackmar lecture on resistance to the Dakota Pipeline and its implications for sociological engagement at the intersection of citizens and the commons, the theme of Volume 35 will be “The Promise and Pitfalls of Public Sociology.”
-We especially invite work that explores the broad theme of public sociology, as well as empirical research focused on social justice or social transformation.
+In connection with Dr. Kelly Bronson’s 2018 Blackmar lecture on knowledge and food production in connection to changing agricultural technologies, the theme of Volume 36 will be “Food and the Body.”
+We accept work that address conceptual and theoretical issues related to the practices of food production and consumption, as well as empirical research addressed toward a broader, educated non-specialist audience and/or with a focus on environmental justice, technological innovations and the body, or culture and the body.
 STAR also invites work that explores conceptual, methodological, and theoretical issues related to sociology, as well as book reviews, research notes, teaching articles, critical literature reviews (that contribute to scholarship), and other original research of interest to sociology.
-While manuscripts can be submitted at any time, the deadline for Volume 35 is May 31, 2017.
+While manuscripts can be submitted at any time, the deadline for Volume 36 is December 15, 2019.
 See our Call for Papers for more information.

 STAR's Podcast - Social Thought

 Available now is our conversation about critical theory with Harry Dahms, Associate Professor of Sociology at the University of Tennessee, Knoxville.
 He is the Co-Director of the International Social Theory Consortium (ISTC) and the Center for the Study of Social Justice, Co-Chair of the Committee on Social Theory, and editor of Current Perspectives in Social Theory.